A Result About the Classification of Quantum Covariance Matrices Based on Their Eigenspectra: Conclusion

 In this study we attempted to answer two related questions about the eigenspectra of quantum CMs: (1) to characterize the eigenspectra with the property that the corresponding set of quantum CMs form a single orbit under the action of $\mathrm{SpO}(2S,\mathbb{R})$ (Prob.~\ref{problem 1}), and (2) to characterize the eigenspectra with the property that the corresponding set of quantum CMs have the same set of thermal and squeezing parameters (Prob.~\ref{problem 2}).
-Our main result was finding a non-trivial class of eigenspectra that satisfy both properties (Thm.~\ref{thm sub}).
-There is only one way to pair the elements of the eigenspectra in this class such that the product of each pair is $\geq 1$, up to swapping of identical elements.
+Our main result was solving these problems for the set of non-degenerate eigenspectra (Cor.~\ref{cor non-deg-class}), which constitute ``almost all" eigenspectra.
+In particular, we found a non-trivial class of non-degenerate eigenspectra that satisfy both properties (Thm.~\ref{thm sub}).
+There is only one way to pair the elements of an eigenspectrum in this class such that the product of each pair is greater than or equal to $ 1$.
 Further, in this pairing, the product of only one of the pairs can be strictly greater than $1$.
-We named this set of pairing conditions on the eigenspectra as the $S-1$-pure unique pairing condition.
-It is easy to show that the class of eigenspectra satisfying both properties is larger than the class we found, and we gave several examples.
-However, the class we found is the largest class of eigenspectra satisfying both properties when certain non-degeneracy conditions are set on the eigenvalues (Prop.~\ref{prop} and Cor.~\ref{cor 1}).
+We named this set of pairing conditions on an eigenspectrum the ``$(S-1)$-pure unique pairing" condition.
+It is easy to show that the set of eigenspectra satisfying both properties is larger than the class we found, and we gave a class of examples (Lem.~\ref{lemma 2S-1-deg eigenspectrum}).

-So, we could say that we have found the answers to Probs.~\ref{problem 1} and~\ref{problem 2} for the set of non-degenerate eigenspectra, which consists of ``almost all" eigenspectra, and the answers are identical.
-Further work is needed to fill the gaps in our findings, namely, to find the conditions on the eigenspectra that violate the non-degeneracy conditions of Prop.~\ref{prop} and Cor.~\ref{cor 1}, and that do not satisfy the $S-1$-pure unique pairing condition, but possess either one or both of the properties in the posed problems.
+Further work is needed to fill the gaps in our findings, namely, to find the conditions on the eigenspectra that violate the non-degeneracy conditions in Thm.~\ref{thm sub}, as well as in Prop.~\ref{prop}, but possess either one or both of the properties in the posed problems.
 It is likely that the general proof methodology used to derive our results can also be successfully applied to the remaining class of eigenspectra.
 We conjecture that the complete answers to Probs.~\ref{problem 1} and~\ref{problem 2} are identical.

 This study was in part inspired by the observation that, for a Gaussian state, the only features of its CM that that affect its total-photon-number distribution are the eigenvalues.
 This is a consequence of the fact that, in the phase-space formulation of quantum mechanics, the quasi-probability distribution, e.g. the Wigner function, of the total-photon-number operator is spherically symmetric.
 More generally, the eigenspectrum of the quantum CM captures the rotation-invariant features of the ``spread" of the Wigner function, while the symplectic eigenvalues capture the amount of spread in the subspaces associated with conjugate coordinates.
 The latter, for physical states, must be above certain thresholds due to Heisenberg's uncertainty principle.
 Informally speaking, we can view this study as an investigation of what the rotation-invariant spread of the Wigner function can tell us about the amount of spread as well as its uniformity, in the subspaces associated with conjugate coordinates.
 Future research directions can include considering much broader classes of eigenspectra of quantum CMs and attempting to determine the ranges in which the corresponding thermal and squeezing parameters must fall.